-After it was all over, the doctor came in with a wide smile and gave us the good news: I was ok.
-I had some inflammation and internal hemorrhoids, which explained a few of my symptoms, but nothing was seriously wrong with me.
-I breathed a little easier after that, and we left the hospital that day knowing I would continue to heed the advice he gave me after our previous visit: to completely remove gluten from my diet.
-I had already done so, but now that I knew there wasn’t anything else wrong with me, I was more hopeful that going gluten free would eventually turn things around for me.
+After it was all over, the doctor sent us home with a smile that assured us he didn’t find any other cause for concern.
+My chronic condition was still very much active, but we left the hospital that day with confidence my body would heal over time if I followed his advice: to completely remove gluten from my diet.
+I had already done so, but I was even more hopeful that going gluten free would eventually turn things around for me.

 You supported me like a champ.
 I purged the pantry and scoured labels and educated myself about what it means to really live gluten free.
 I learned slowly, and I spent many frustrated months blowing our grocery budget on much trial and error in the kitchen, and you politely ate helping after mediocre helping of my experiments, praising my efforts along the way.
 Little by little, I built up a new arsenal of gluten free ingredients and know-how, starting from scratch to teach myself how to cook all over again.
 Slowly, my confidence in the kitchen came back, and my body started to heal.